 In “Reading List,” we ask ecommerce professionals to name some of their favorite books and blogs and tell us why they read them.
-For this installment, we corresponded Roxanne Abercrombie, content manager with Whoson, a live chat provider, and ThinkAutomation, a platform to automate inbound messaging.
+For this installment, we corresponded with Roxanne Abercrombie, content manager with Whoson, a live chat provider, and ThinkAutomation, a platform to automate inbound messaging.

 5 Favorite Books

 The Great Stagnation is a provocative insight into our technological landscape.
 It argues that — surface changes aside — we have been stuck in a tech plateau in which neither our business productivity nor prosperity is advancing.